ribot/android-guidelines/project_and_code_guidelines.md

 }
 ```

-See the reason why and some alternatives [here](https://source.android.com/source/code-style.html#dont-catch-generic-exception)
+See the reason why and some alternatives [here](https://source.android.com/source/code-style.html#dont-catch-generic-exception).
+If you still decice to do this, write a comment why this is a good idea.

 ### 2.1.3 Don't use finalizers

 _We don't use finalizers.
-There are no guarantees as to when a finalizer will be called, or even that it will be called at all.
-In most cases, you can do what you need from a finalizer with good exception handling.
-If you absolutely need it, define a `close()` method (or the like) and document exactly when that method needs to be called.
-See `InputStream` for an example.
-In this case it is appropriate but not required to print a short log message from the finalizer, as long as it is not expected to flood the logs._ - ([Android code style guidelines](https://source.android.com/source/code-style.html#dont-use-finalizers))
+Read more: [Android code style guidelines](https://source.android.com/source/code-style.html#dont-use-finalizers)_

 ### 2.1.4 Fully qualify imports